Verophil/MarketMateAutomation/README.md

 ## Overview
 This smoke test suite verifies the most essential user flows of the **MarketMate** application.
-It ensures that critical functionalities such as login, age verification, and rating restrictions work as expected.
+It ensures that critical functionalities such as login, age verification, shipping rules, and rating restrictions work as expected.
 The suite is implemented using **Pytest**, **Selenium WebDriver**, and the **Page Object Model (POM)** design pattern.

 ---

 ## 1. Login Test

 ### Objective
 Verify that valid users can log in successfully and the logout option becomes visible.